skothari07/skothari07/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💻 &nbsp; I'm an experienced software engineer specializing in backend development with a strong focus on data and cloud technologies. \
-🎓&nbsp;I am currently enrolled in the Master of Science in Computer Science program at Northeastern University, Boston.
-(Expected graduation: May 2025) \
+🎓&nbsp;I am currently enrolled in the Master of Science in Computer Science program at Northeastern University, Boston (Expected: May 2025) \
 💡 &nbsp;I am passionate about leveraging my expertise to drive innovation and excel in new challenges.
 With a proven track record in crafting efficient data-centric solutions, I am eager to contribute my skills to your team and deliver impactful results.\
 🌱 &nbsp;I'm ..\
 ✍️ &nbsp;In my free time, I play football..\
-💬 &nbsp;Let's connect over a cup of coffee\
+💬 &nbsp;Let's connect over a cup of coffee and collaborate on projects\
-📄 &nbsp;You can check my [LinkedIn](https://www.linkedin.com/in/abhishek-singh-dhadwal/) for more details about work experience.

 ### 🛠 &nbsp;Tech Stack